Terms and Conditions of Enrolment

 11. Content Changes

-The Academy reserves the right to make changes as required to programme structure content – including modules, streams, tracks and electives – at its sole discretion.
+The Academy reserves the right to make changes as required to programme structure and content – including modules, streams, tracks and electives – at its sole discretion.

 12. Accounts and Security